 Why?
 Because it combines the raw impact power of a traditional air hammer with the freedom of cordless mobility.
 Say goodbye to bulky compressors and tangled hoses.
 With a battery operated air hammer, you're no longer tied to a workshop or reliant on a power outlet.
 You're free to get the job done — anywhere, anytime.

-What Is a Battery Operated Air Hammer and How Does It Work?
+What Is a Battery Powered Air Hammer and How Does It Work?

 A battery operated air hammer, sometimes called a cordless pneumatic hammer, cordless electric hammer, or cordless impact chisel, is a handheld power tool designed to deliver rapid, repeated blows to hard surfaces.
 Traditional air hammers rely on compressed air from a hose-fed compressor to function.
 However, battery operated versions use advanced brushless motors and high-capacity lithium-ion batteries to generate similar impact force — without the need for external air supply.
 Here’s a simplified breakdown of how it works: